-Laura joined the Library in August 2007 as the Lifelong Learning Assistant then in 2015 she became the Production Coordinator and is responsible for assisting with the development and production of the events programme, a role which she now job shares with Katie Reid.
+Laura joined the Library in August 2007 as the Lifelong Learning Assistant then in 2015 she became the Production Coordinator and is responsible for assisting with the development and production of the events programme.
 Laura has worked in the voluntary sector since 1998, mostly with events and learning organisations, and has a keen interest in promoting culture and learning for all.
 She is very lucky that her role allows her to develop her own cultural capital as well as helping others develop theirs.

 The National Lifelong Learning Team

 National Lifelong Learning Development Worker